 There is a risk of puncturing the esophagus, trachea, or blood vessels.
 In some cases, this can lead to bleeding that can be life threatening.
 To fix the injury, the breastbone would need to be split and the chest opened.

-Cheng G-S, Varghese TK.
-Mediastinal tumors and cysts.
-In: Broaddus VC, Mason RJ, Ernst JD, et al, eds.
-Murray & Nadel's Textbook of Respiratory Medicine.
-6th ed.
-Philadelphia, PA: Elsevier Saunders; 2016:chap 83.
+Triplette M, Varghese TK, Cheng G-S. Mediastinal tumors and cysts.
+In: Broaddus VC, Ernst JD, King TE, et al, eds.
+Murray and Nadel's Textbook of Respiratory Medicine.
+7th ed.
+Philadelphia, PA: Elsevier; 2022:chap 115.

 Wald O, Izhar U, Sugar baker DJ.
 Lung chest wall, pleura and mediastinum.
 In: Townsend CM Jr, Beauchamp RD, Evers BM, Mattox KL, eds.
 Sabiston Textbook of Surgery.
 21st ed.
 Philadelphia, PA: Elsevier; 2022:chap 58.